This document is intended for the majority of our customers.

 Data concerning the "Learner in training" profile

-• Data relating to training
+- Data related to training

 Data concerning the "Trainer" profile

-• Identification data: surname, first name, address,
+- Identification data: first name, last name, address

-• Identification data: surname, first name,
+- Identification data: title, first name, last name

-• Are sensitive data processed?
+Are sensitive data being processed?

 5 - Retention period for categories of data